 Andrea Leong is an executive member of the Science Party.
 She grew up in regional Victoria and completed a Bachelor of Biomedical Science at Monash University.
-After a couple of years as a lab technician with the Biointerface Engineering group at the Industrial Research Institute Swinburne, she moved to Sydney where she is currently studying towards a PhD in antibacterial and biocompatible surface coatings at the Brien Holden Vision Institute and now works in microbiome research with a biotech company in the chronic diseases space.
+After a couple of years as a lab technician with the Biointerface Engineering group at the Industrial Research Institute Swinburne, she moved to Sydney where she completed a PhD in antibacterial and biocompatible surface coatings at the Brien Holden Vision Institute and now works in microbiome research with a biotech company in the chronic diseases space.

 Peter Xing is an executive member of the Science Party.
 He works as a manager in a large professional services firm after completing a Bachelor of Commerce and Law and a Masters in Taxation.
 Born in Harbin, China, his family migrated to Australia when he was 7 years old and he has since lived in Sydney for over 22 years.
 An enthusiast for research and development in artificial intelligence and biotechnology, Peter has been helping to grow the futurist and transhumanist community in Australia.